-I could end the article there, with the severely restricted position that the Theravāda scholastic tradition ascribes to women.
+It is possible to end this article there, with the severely restricted position that the Theravāda scholastic tradition ascribes to women.
 Yet modern Buddhist women might take heart from the fact that this is just one interpretation of the earliest materials.
-By returning to the early examples of highly achieving nuns in the Therīgātha and Therī-apadāna, one can return to a more egalitarian attitude, albeit one that existed alongside androcentric and misogynist views.
-The very existence of such texts, and of the Buddhist order of nuns, proves that in the early Buddhist community, women were deemed capable of the highest spiritual attainments, whatever their social and karmic load.
+By returning to the early examples of highly achieving nuns in the Therīgāthā and Therī-apadāna, one can return to a more egalitarian attitude, albeit one that existed alongside androcentric and misogynist views.
+The very existence of such texts, and of the Buddhist order of nuns, proves that in the early Buddhist community women were deemed capable of the highest spiritual attainments, whatever their social and karmic load.
 That a negative view of women became standard in the Theravāda tradition need not prevent Buddhist women from making their own interpretations of the sources I have presented here.